-Another group of Puritans, with a charter from the Massachusetts Bay Company, left England in search of a place to practice their religion freely in 1630.
-Like the Pilgrims, these Puritans were English Protestants who believed that the reforms of the Church of England did not go far enough.
+Another group of Puritans, with a charter from the Massachusetts Bay Company, left England searching for a place to practice their religion freely in 1630.
+Like the Pilgrims, these Puritans were English Protestants who believed that the Church of England’s reforms did not go far enough.
 However, this group did not break with the Church of England but instead sought to reform it.

-Most Puritans who migrated to North America came in the decade 1630-1640 in what is known as the Great Migration.
-Primarily an exodus of families, over 13,000 men, women, and children sailed to Massachusetts in this decade.
+Most Puritans who migrated to North America came in 1630-1640 in what is known as the Great Migration.
+Primarily an exodus of families, over 13,000 men, women, and children sailed to Massachusetts.

 Life was hard for the colonists in the New World, but they were free to worship as they chose.
-Their colonies were based on the laws of the Bible and they believed that God would protect them if they obeyed religious laws.
+Their colonies were based on the Bible’s laws, and they believed that God would protect them if they obeyed religious laws.
 If they did not honor their obligations, they would be punished.
-Their church services were simple and though they sang, all musical instruments were forbidden.
+Their church services were simple, and though they sang, all musical instruments were forbidden.

-They also believed that God had chosen only a few people, “the elect,” for salvation and the rest of humanity was condemned to eternal damnation.
-Because no one really knew if he or she was saved or damned, they lived in a constant state of spiritual anxiety, searching for signs of God’s favor or anger.
+They also believed that God had chosen only a few people, “the elect,” for salvation, and the rest of humanity was condemned to eternal damnation.
+Because no one knew if they were saved or damned, they lived in a constant state of spiritual anxiety, searching for signs of God’s favor or anger.

-Though the Puritans enjoyed the freedom of worship, the Puritan fathers had no tolerance of opposing religious or political views.
-It was not only individual salvation that mattered, but also the welfare of the community as a whole.
-As a result, communities demanded religious conformity and dissent was tolerated only within strict limits.
+Though the Puritans enjoyed the freedom of worship, the Puritan fathers had no tolerance for opposing religious or political views.
+It was not only individual salvation that mattered but also the welfare of the community.
+As a result, communities demanded religious conformity, and dissent was tolerated only within strict limits.
 The most famous dissidents within the Puritan community of Massachusetts Bay were Roger Williams and Anne Hutchinson, who were banished following disagreements over theology and policy.

-Only Puritan men who were church members and owned land were able to vote for governor and for representatives to the General Court.
+Only Puritan men who were church members and owned land could vote for governor and representatives to the General Court.
 Women were not allowed to participate in government.
-The General Court made strict laws for the colony that not only governed crime but also regulated business and social relations, religious affairs, family relations, and even dictated dress.
+The General Court made strict laws for the colony that governed crime, regulated business, and social relations, religious affairs and family relations, and even dictated dress.

 Some of these laws included:

 Sunday was a holy day.
-Therefore, trade and business were not allowed and no other public meetings could be held other than church services.
+Therefore, trade and business were not allowed, and no other public meetings could be held other than church services.
 Church meetings on Sunday included two-hour services in the morning and the afternoon.
-Travel on Sunday was banned, except walking to and from the meeting house and for emergencies.
-Any type of entertainment was banned on Sunday.
-If a person missed church they had to go to court and pay a fine.
+Travel on Sunday was banned, except for walking to and from the meeting house and for emergencies.
+Any entertainment was banned on Sunday.
+If a person missed church, they had to go to court and pay a fine.

-There were laws passed about what kinds of clothing the people could wear.
+Laws were passed about what kinds of clothing the people could wear.
 The laws allowed only certain wealthier people to wear silver, gold, silk, laces, and other finery.
 Long hair for men was illegal.

-It was illegal for men to smoke in the street or a youth to court a maid without the consent of her parents.
+It was illegal for men to smoke in the street or for a youth to court a maid without her parents’ consent.

 Kissing in public was illegal.
-On one occasion, Captain Kimble who had just returned from a three-years’ ocean voyage, kissed his wife on his doorstep and spent two hours in the stocks for his “lewd and unseemly behavior.”
+On one occasion, Captain Kimble, who had just returned from a three-year ocean voyage, kissed his wife on his doorstep and spent two hours in the stocks for his “lewd and unseemly behavior.”